AAPI Heritage

 • Kathleen Kimura, SF – Osaka Sister City Association

-• Lucia Park, Korean Center of San Francisco
+• Lucia Park, Korean Center, Inc.

 • Nina Diamzon, Legacies of the Pacific